-Tikkun olam, repair of the world, is now the buzzword circulating through bar and bat mitzvah celebrations.
-Mitzvah, after all, refers to our obligations toward God and toward other human beings.
-Believing that there is something special about becoming a bar/bat mitzvah — something bigger than the party afterward–students across the country are taking on socially responsible community projects, such as collecting clothing or canned foods, giving money to charities, or planting trees in Israel.
+Believing that there is something special about becoming a bar/bat mitzvah — something bigger than the party afterward — many religious schools and Jewish day schools encourage bar/bat mitzvah students to take on socially responsible community projects, such as collecting clothing or canned foods, giving money to charities, or planting trees in Israel.

 Personal Experiences with Mitzvah Projects

-Alison Stieglitz, now 22, became a bat mitzvah nine years ago.
-Instead of expensive flower arrangements, she placed baskets filled with food in the center of each table at her party.
+When Alison Stieglitz became a bat mitzvah, instead of expensive flower arrangements, she placed baskets filled with food in the center of each table at her party.
 These baskets would then be donated to the local United Way.
 “I thought that becoming a bat mitzvah was part of taking on adult responsibilities,” Alison says.
 “Since my bat mitzvah was around the time of Thanksgiving and I was receiving a lot of gifts, I wanted to give something back to the community.
 I wanted to contribute.”

 Ilana Gildenblatt, from Cincinnati, Ohio, raised money for Cincinnati Dreams Come True (a program similar to the Make-a-Wish Foundation) by organizing a three-mile “mitzvathon.”
 Inviting family and friends to participate, she helped raise $1,500.

 Alexandra Alper, from Rockville, Maryland, collected close to 900 toiletries from neighbors, dentists, beauty salons, supermarkets, and hotels.
 All were donated to a women’s shelter in Washington, D.C.

 Focus on Jewish Values